linuxserver/docker-duplicati/READMETEMPLATE.md

 * `-p 8200` - the port(s)
 * `-v /config` - path for duplicati config files
+* `-v /backups` - path to store local backups
+* `-v /source` - path to source for files to backup
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

 It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it duplicati /bin/bash`.

 ### User / Group Identifiers